 Call a Nevada criminal defense attorney…

-If you would like to schedule a free consultation with our Las Vegas criminal defense attorneys, we may be able to get your charges lowered or thrown out completely.
-And if necessary, we will fight for your innocence at trial.
+If you would like to schedule a consultation with our Las Vegas criminal defense attorneys, we may be able to get your charges lowered or thrown out completely.

 - NRS 197.190 Obstructing public officer.
 Every person who, after due notice, shall refuse or neglect to make or furnish any statement, report or information lawfully required of the person by any public officer, or who, in such statement, report or information shall make any willfully untrue, misleading or exaggerated statement, or who shall willfully hinder, delay or obstruct any public officer in the discharge of official powers or duties, shall, where no other provision of law applies, be guilty of a misdemeanor.